Did you know?

 How to get here

-Because of the remote location of South Africa's top trout fishing spots, your most convenient option is to hire a 4x4 from the airport you intend to land at.
+Because of the remote location of South Africa's top trout-fishing spots, you'll have to self-drive.

 Best time to visit